-So, to finish off, we thought we would show you the final image, taken from the road on a lovely sunny day, of the finished house.
+So, to finish off, we thought we would show you the final image, taken from the road at the front, on a lovely sunny day, of the finished house.

 The benefits of having this system on your house is the fact that not only does the house NOT need painting for up to 20 years, it actively repels rainwater, cures and prevents damp and doesn’t fade.

 Why not contact us today and talk to us about a makeover and wall coating treatment for YOUR pebble-dashed house?!